allegroai/clearml-docs/docs/apps/clearml_session.md

 1. In the **ClearML web UI**, find the experiment (Task) that needs debugging.
 1. Click on the ID button next to the Task name, and copy the unique ID.
 1. Enter the following command: `clearml-session --debugging-session <experiment_id_here>`
-1. Click on the JupyterLab / VSCode link, or connect directly to the SSH session.
+1. Click on the JupyterLab / VS Code link, or connect directly to the SSH session.
-1. In JupyterLab / VSCode, access the experiment's repository in the `environment/task_repository` folder.
+1. In JupyterLab / VS Code, access the experiment's repository in the `environment/task_repository` folder.

-### Choosing a ***Server
+### Choosing an environment
-By default, `clearml-session` both Jupyter-Lab and the vscode server.
-In order to save on resources and time, you can choose to download only of these option.
-To stop installation of one of these option, pass either `--vscode-server` or `--jupyter-lab` and set it to False.
+By default, `clearml-session` downloads both Jupyter-Lab and VS Code servers.
+In order to save on resources and time, you can choose to download just one of these options.
+To stop installation of one of the environments, pass either `--vscode-server` or `--jupyter-lab` and set it to `false`.

-### Running remote session on cloud
+### Running a remote session on cloud
-By default, `clearml-session` runs on prem on the machine that the ClearML Agent executing the session was set up.
-If you are running the session on a cloud, pass the `--public-ip` flag and set it to `True` in order to register the public IP of the remote machine.
+`clearml-session` enables scaling-out development to multiple clouds, assigning development machines on AWS / GCP / Azure in a seamless way.
+By default, the remote session runs on-prem on the machine where the ClearML Agent executing the session was launched.
+If you are running the session on a public cloud, pass the `--public-ip` flag and set it to `true` in order to register the public IP of the remote machine.

---public-ip [true/false]
-                        If True register the public IP of the remote machine.
-                        Set if running on the cloud.
-Default: false (use for local / on-premises)
+### Executing an initialization script
+Use `--init-script` to specify a BASH init script file to be executed when the interactive session is being set up.
+The script content is read and stored as the default script for the next sessions.

+## Advanced Options

 ### Setting the remote base folder
---user-folder USER_FOLDER
-                        Advanced: Set the remote base folder (default: ~/)
+Set the remote base folder for the session by passing the `--user-folder` flag with the path to the folder.

-### Setting an initialization script
-Use `--init-script` to pass a BASH init script file to be executed when setting up the interactive session.

---init-script [INIT_SCRIPT]
-                        Specify BASH init script file to be executed when setting the interactive session.
-Script content is read and stored as default script for the next sessions.
-To clear the init-script do not pass a file

-## Advanced Options
+By default, it is in the home folder(`~/`).
+The new base folder becomes the default folder in future sessions.

 ### Change configuration file
 `clearml-session` stores its previous state by default in the `.clearml_session.json` configuration file.
-To change this configuration file, pass the `--config-file` flag along with the path to another configuration file.
+To change this configuration file, pass the `--config-file` with the path to another configuration file.

 ### Specify gateway IP
---remote-gateway [REMOTE_GATEWAY]
-                        Advanced: Specify gateway ip/address to be passed to interactive session (for use with k8s ingestion / ELB)
+Use `--remote-gateway` to specify gateway IP to pass to the interactive session, if an external address needs to be accessed.

 ### Set a base task ID
---base-task-id BASE_TASK_ID
+If you have a remote session task with your required specification and configurations, that task can be used as a base task for `clearml-session`.
+Set a base task for the remote session by passing the task's ID with the `--base-task-id` flag.
-                        Advanced: Set the base task ID for the interactive session. (default: previously used Task).
-Use `none` for the default interactive session
+By default, the previously used session task is used as the base.
+To set the session to the default interactive session pass `--base-task-id none`

 ### Disable keepalive
-By default, `clearml-serving` uses a transparent proxy to keep the sockets alive, to maintain connection to the remote resource, and mitigate connection drops.
+By default, `clearml-serving` uses a transparent proxy to keep the sockets alive, in order to maintain the connection to the remote resource.
 To disable this, pass the `--disable-keepalive` flag and set it to `true`.

 ### Queue Tags
---queue-excluded-tag [QUEUE_EXCLUDED_TAG [QUEUE_EXCLUDED_TAG ...]]
-                        Advanced: Excluded queues with this specific tag from the selection

---queue-include-tag [QUEUE_INCLUDE_TAG [QUEUE_INCLUDE_TAG ...]]
-                        Advanced: Only include queues with this specific tag from the selection
+When launching `clearml-session`, if a queue isn't specified, the CLI asks which queue to use.
+The queue list can be filtered according to specific tags by using the `--queue-excluded-tag` and `--queue-include-tag` flags, and specifying a list of tags.
+With `--queue-excluded-tag`, all queues with the specified tag/s will not show as options, and with `--queue-include-tag`, only tags with the specified tag/s will be included as options.

+See the `tags` parameter in the [queues.create](../references/api/endpoints#post-queuescreate) API call.

 ### Skip Docker network
---skip-docker-network
-                        Advanced: If set, `--network host` is **not** passed to docker (assumes k8s network ingestion) (default: false)
+Specify whether to pass the `--network host` flag to the Docker that is launching the remote session (see [Networking using the host network](https://docs.docker.com/network/network-tutorial-host/)), by using the `--skip-docker-network`.
+By default, it is set to `false`.

 ### Set a session username and password
-In order to set an SSH username and / or a password for the interactive session, pass the `--password` and `--username` flags.
---password PASSWORD   Advanced: Select ssh password for the interactive
-                        session (default: `randomly-generated` or previously
+In order to set your own SSH username and / or a password for the interactive session, pass the `--password` and `--username` flags.
+By default, the SSH password for the interactive session is either a previously used password or a randomly generated one.
+By default, the SSH username is `root` or a previously used username.
-                        used one)
---username USERNAME   Advanced: Select ssh username for the interactive
-                        session (default: `root` or previously used one)